 Nature is full of music when you take a moment to listen.
 Hear the wind shushing in the trees, listen to the birds singing back and forth, pick up the buzzing of insect wings flapping faster than you could ever imagine.
 Enjoy the symphony of music made by nature and man.
 As you walk along this trail loop, let your senses lead the way.

-A Soundtrack for Winter
+A Soundtrack for Summer

 – All tracks mixed by Tim Segado